DavidVorick/CodeCommit/src/committing_code/UserSpecification.md

 be parsed, and the extra files should be added to the codebase that gets provided to the repair query.
 These files will be part of the context for all future repair queries.

+The file list will be provided with syntax like in the following example:

+%%%files
+src/config_test.rs
+src/init_test.rs
+%%%end

 ### Repair Query